Freiburg Related Content

 Mage Solar Stadion Freiburg will see the hosts take on a Bayern Munich side that has conceded just once so far in the German Bundesliga this season.
-However, Pep Guardiola’s side will have to face Christian Streich’s side without summer signing Thiago Alcantara who is out until November following a knee injury.
-The long-term injury is indeed a big blow for the Bavarians but the reigning German champions have enough in the reserves to dispose of Freiburg without much fuss.
+However, Pep Guardiola’s side will have to face Christian Streich’s side without summer signing Thiago Alcantara who is out until November following a...
+Read the rest of the article »

 The race for fourth place will reach its conclusion in the heart of the Black Forest.
 The rich and mighty Schalke will be playing the brave Freiburg.

 Freiburg’s win last weekend over Greuther Fürth proved invaluable.
 While few had seen this coming, Schalke managed to break down against Stuttgart, going down at home, 1-2.
 Stuttgart has nothing to play for aside from the DFB Pokal this season.
 Yet, the Royal Blues managed to lose!
 This loss came at the worst possible time; Schalke had just tied down Julian Draxler to a contract extension.

 This...
 Read the rest of the article »

 On a day in which the focus will be on Schalke and Freiburg's battle as well as the contenders for relegation, Bremen will step out onto the pitch for the first time in 14 years without Thomas Schaaf.

 The Bavarian derby to be played this week will be the most important one of the season.
 Bayern will not be involved in it.
 FC Augsburg will take on Greuther Fürth knowing that a win will see them qualify at least for the relegation playoff.
 They could have qualified last week but failed to do so against the champions.
 Augsburg, as the story goes often, gave a wonderful account...
 Read the rest of the article »